zrhoffman/vscode-go/Building,-Debugging-and-Sideloading-the-extension-in-Visual-Studio-Code.md

 You can now go to the Debug viewlet and select `Launch Extension` then hit run (`F5`).

 In the `[Extension Development Host]` instance, open any folder with Go code.
+Make sure the `window.openFoldersInNewWindow` setting is not `"on"`, otherwise a new, non-`[Extension Development Host]`, window may be opened.

 You can now hit breakpoints and step through the extension.